exceedsystem/vscode-pict/README.md

 ## How to use?

-1. Open a new text editor and create a test case for PICT as follows.
+1. Open a new text editor and create a PICT model file as follows.

    ```
    #